+The school released its R1 interview invites on Wednesday, October 27th.
 As consultants who help clients earn admission to top MBA programs, we know first-hand the importance of interviews.
-Wharton interviews approximately 40 percent of applicants, and about one in 3 ultimately receive an offer of admission.
+Wharton interviews approximately 40 percent of applicants, and about one-in-3 ultimately receive an offer of admission.
 What’s more, no student is admitted without an interview.

 They are a key component of how the admissions committee gets a full picture of you as an applicant.
 Also, it’s how the adcomm evaluates whether you’ll fit into the Wharton community.

 Our interview advice for Wharton offers these three tips that will show off your assets and skills to their best advantage.

 Wharton was among the first business schools in the US to implement a team-based discussion component as part of the interview process.
 In it, five to six applicants discuss a topic while admissions committee members observe.